Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Experiments

-\textbf{Parametric Template.} We evaluate the learned parametric template by replacing it with a naked parametric model, SMPL-X \cite{SMPL-X:2019}.
+We evaluate the learned parametric template by replacing it with a naked parametric model, SMPL-X \cite{SMPL-X:2019}.
 Fig.~\ref{fig: eval template} shows that SMPL-X fails to represent the long dress whose topology is not consistent with the SMPL-X model, yielding poor generalization to novel poses.
 Conversely, our character-specific template is adaptively reconstructed from the input video to model the basic shape of the wearing garments.
+We also quantitatively compare the reconstructed parametric template with the naked SMPL-X model \cite{SMPL-X:2019} on the animation accuracy in Tab.~\ref{tab: quant eval template}.
+It shows that the reconstructed template can animate the 3D Gaussians more accurately.